 Council Member Ray Gennawey

 Council Member Ray Gennawey was elected to City Council on November 8, 2022 for a four-year term.
-Currently, Ray is Council Liaison to the Traffic & Transportation Commission, Youth Committee, California Joint Powers Insurance Authority, and the Orange County Public Library Advisory Board.
+Currently, Ray is Council Liaison to the Parks & Recreation Commission, Traffic & Transportation Commission, Youth Committee, California Joint Powers Insurance Authority, and the Orange County Public Library Advisory Board.

 Council Member Ray Gennawey is an Orange County Deputy District Attorney, where he is specially assigned to the Gang Unit.
 Through his career, Ray has prosecuted a wide range of cases involving domestic violence, human trafficking, and sexual assault.
 Ray currently leads a team of law enforcement professionals with the OC GRIP (Gang Reduction and Intervention Partnership), working extensively with young students in at-risk neighborhoods to set them on a path to a brighter future.